XAVIER DE LA RUE

 Also Available on APPLE PODCAST

-XAVIER DE LA RUE VIDEO
+XAVIER DE LA RUE VIDEOS

 Hailed as the world's most extreme snowboarder, the X-Games' Gold Medalist has turned his attention from competing in boardercross, and free riding, winning the last three years at Verbier, Switzerland, to shooting films with Jeremy Jones in Chamonix, France, and creating innovations that could have a profound impact on backcountry safety.
 In this exclusive podcast interview, Xavier de le Rue shares his near death experiences when he got buried by a massive avalanche, how he deals with fear, and rides the gnarliest lines on the planet.